 For starters, most canned fruit is heat treated to the point that most vitamins and healing antioxidants and phytonutrients are rendered useless.
 So if you thought you were eating fruit to benefit your health, you actually are not when the fruit is in this form.

-Second, much canned fruit and most fruit cups and processed fruit products have all sorts of added sugars and sometimes even preservatives or other undesirable ingredients.
+Second, most canned fruit, fruit cups, and processed fruit products have all sorts of added sugars and sometimes even preservatives or other undesirable ingredients.

 So remember, fresh is best when it comes to fruit, and if you cannot have fresh at any time, for any reason, then frozen is second best.
-If neither of these options are possible, then opt for non-sulphured dry fruit, but don’t waste your health or your money on canned and processed fruit food products.
+If neither of these options is possible, then opt for non-sulfured dry fruit, but don’t waste your health or your money on canned and processed fruit food products.

 Now that you have a greater awareness about these food items, you have the opportunity to change any habits that will not benefit your present and future health, and which are sabotaging your body’s optimal potential.
 The best part is that these breakfast foods are all so easy to replace, and we literally never have to rely on them or sacrifice our health for them.
 You just have to make a conscious intention to change and adjust your breakfast or any other meal patterns accordingly.

 Remember, everything that you put into your body creates it and the state of your health.
 So give yourself the best you can and don’t sabotage your wellbeing.